UT Dallas Policy Navigator :: Discipline Dismissal and Grievances Section :: UTDBP3056 (v2)

 • Name and UT Identification Number of the Complainant(s);

-• Contact information, including address, telephone, e-mail;
+• Contact information, including telephone and e-mail;

 • Nature of the grievance, including relevant dates;